Sedation Dentistry In Redmond, WA

 Oral Conscious Sedation

 Oral conscious sedation is a deeper method of sedation.
 You’ll take a few sedative pills prescribed by Dr. Bickel about an hour before your procedure begins.
 They will make you feel very sleepy and groggy, and it’s very common for patients to fall asleep during their procedure.
-In addition, you may forget most of what happens during your appointment at Redmond Art of Dentistry.
+In addition, you may forget most of what happens during your appointment.

-This option is ideal for patients who have more severe anxiety about dentistry, since you can sleep through your appointment.
+This option is ideal for patients who have more severe anxiety about dentistry since you can sleep through your appointment.
 However, its side effects last longer, and you cannot drive for at least 4-6 hours.
-You will need to take it easy for the rest of the day, and to bring an adult with you to take you home and take care of you as you recover from sedation.
+You will need to take it easy for the rest of the day, as well as bring an adult with you to take you home and take care of you as you recover from the sedation.
 Keep this in mind when scheduling your consultation.

 Am I A Good Candidate For Sedation Dentistry?

 As long as you are healthy, do not have a history of drug use, and do not have any negative reactions to common sedative medications, you are likely a good candidate for sedation.
 Dr. Bickel will discuss your health with you before your appointment, and ensure that sedation is safe for you.
-To learn more, schedule a consultation at Redmond Art of Dentistry now.
+To learn more, schedule a consultation with us.

 Complications are very rare for both oral conscious sedation and nitrous oxide sedation, and to make sure you’re a good candidate, Dr. Bickel will ask you about your health history and medications and supplements you may be taking.